 1. “Crowdfunding in Public Schools: Mitigating Potential Liability

-through Effective Policies” written for the National School Board Association’s Council of School Attorneys by Erin Duryea Gilsbach, Esq. of King, Spry, Herman, Freund & Faul.
+through Effective Policies” written for the National School Board Association’s Council of School Attorneys (COSA) by Erin Duryea Gilsbach, Esq. of King, Spry, Herman, Freund & Faul.

 2. “Crowdfunding Classrooms” a Special Report by Dave Yoast, Ohio Auditor of State